M-I-D-A-S/MIDAS-BOT/README.md

 For any problem or doubt write to the following gmail: midascorporation6@gmail.com

+If you want to contact me personally, to resolve a question or request a service, go to this email: abcdefghijklmnopqrstzye@protonmail.com

 Thanks for downloading and share if you liked it :3